manomarichal/space-invaders/README.md

     "ymin": -3
   }
 ```
-after that you need to specify where the playership's starting location is, example:
+After that you need to specify where the playership's starting location is, example:

 ``` json
 "Playership": {